 Test Overview

 Support the diagnosis of Varicella Zoster virus infection.
 The presence of IgG antibody generally indicates past exposure and immunity.
-The presence of IgM antibody or a fourfold or greater rise in IgG antibodies in paired sera indicates recent infection.
 Single IgG levels are not useful for supporting the diagnosis of acute infection.
-Elevated levels in neonates should be followed up with studies to rule out the presence of maternal antibodies, either by obtaining a convalescent specimen or by the demonstration of the absence of an IgM response.
+Elevated levels in neonates should be followed up with studies to rule out the presence of maternal antibodies.

-NEGATIVE: <135 Index.
-Absence of detectable VZV IgG antibodies.
+NEGATIVE: No Varicella zoster (VZV) IgG antibodies detected.
+Patient is presumed not to have previous exposure through infection or vaccination.
 A negative result does not rule out acute infection.
 The test can be negative in infected patients during the incubation period and the early stages of infection.
 If exposure to varicella zoster virus is suspected, a second sample should be collected and tested 1-2 weeks later.
-EQUIVOCAL: 135 - 165 Index.
-A second sample should be collected and tested.
-POSITIVE: >165 Index.
-Presence of detectable VZV IgG antibodies.
-A positive result indicates exposure to the pathogen or administration of specific immunoglobulins.
+EQUIVOCAL: A second sample should be collected and tested.
+POSITIVE: Varicella zoster (VZV) IgG antibodies detected.
+Patient may have been exposed to VZV through infection and/or vaccination.
 It is not an indication of active infection or stage of disease.

 * Reference ranges may change over time.
 Please refer to the original patient report when evaluating results.